FRC5190/2020Training/robotSubsystems/kotlinDrivetrain.md

 # Kotlin Drivetrain

-This is the basic code for a tank drive drivetrain.
+This is the basic drivetrain code for tank drive .

 ## Prerequisites